Recurrent neural networks: vanishing and exploding gradients are not the end of the story: Linear teacher-student task

 In the main text, we only provide an analysis of the loss landscape for the fully connected linear recurrent neural network and its complex-valued diagonal counterpart.
-We here complete this result by performing the same analysis for the LRU.
+We here complete this result by performing the same analysis for the LRU and S4.
+Given that S4 involves some form of parameter sharing between the magnitude and the angle of the recurrence complex eigenvalues through $\Delta$, which is required to avoid the explosion of the angle gradients, we are particularly interested in observing whether it fully mitigates or not the gradient explosion effect.
+The results of Figure~\ref{fig:landscape_LRU}.B and D do not reveal such benefits: the loss landscape does not have high curvature on the $\omega_A^\mathrm{im}$ direction, but it is moved in the $\omega_\Delta$ direction.
+We haven't investigated whether qualitative changes arise when changing the input distribution.